 The opening song of The Wonder Years, “With a Little Help from My Friends,” the Cocker version, didn’t quite sound right.
 No, in fact, it was someone else doing the singing.
 A country singer more in the line of an older, more washed up version of Toby Keith.
 Each note, systematically destroying my childhood with what can only be described as a sweaty-sounding rendition that pisses on the essence of what Cocker brought to the cover.
 It’s disgusting, and frankly, everyone at Netflix, ABC, and whoever else manages the licensing and reissue of the show should be ashamed of themselves.
 Show creators Neal Marlens and Carol Black, who may or may not have been involved in the gutting of the show’s soundtrack, are also at fault for allowing this to happen.

 Look, I get it, music licensing and publishing issues have made it almost impossible to reissue classic TV shows in their original form — especially shows like The Wonder Years, which are built on the charm of the profound soundtrack during each episode.
 Seriously, just imagine the “My Father’s Office” episode in season one, widely regarded the first season’s best episode, without the use of the original Bach-inspired guitar riff from the Beatles’ “Blackbird.”
 Actually, no need to imagine it, just go on Netflix and watch episode three of season one, and you’ll notice the original is now a cover.
 No, not a Joe Cocker cover that deserves credit, but some underwhelming version that any fan of The Fab Four will quickly notice is just off.
-Going further, it seems like all 115 episodes are laden with audio-genocide; systematically wiping away treasures from the ’60s and replacing them with placid American Idol-sounding covers that offend music snobs, TV geeks, and flower children alike.
+Going further, it seems like all 115 episodes are laden with audio-holocaust; systematically wiping away treasures from the ’60s and replacing them with placid American Idol-sounding covers that offend music snobs, TV geeks, and flower children alike.

 I will not be taking this sitting down.
 The mission is clear: Bring back the music from The Wonder Years for all six seasons on DVD, in their proper form, sans the butchered Netflix soundtrack from the Simon Cowell vault of untalented teenagers.